 - Are there additional or special scholarships to which you can apply?
 For example, Roger Williams offers the Intercultural Leadership Ambassador Program and Scholarship, which covers full tuition for students who meet the selected criteria.
 Check out other Endowed Scholarships and Awards opportunities.

 Keep an open mind and connect with colleges.
 Brochures, websites and videos can all start to look alike and can only teach you so much.
 Trust that you'll learn something new with each college you connect with and visit.
 There can be a difference between what you think you want and what you actually want.
-Sometimes you just don't know until you experience it.
-For example, you may think you want a large college with Division I sports because the school spirit will be exciting.
-But, once you visit, you might realize it just feels too big for you.
+Sometimes you just don't know until you experience it and learn from people who study or work there.

-So, let your interests evolve and be comfortable adjusting your path as you learn more through your research and campus visits.
+Let your interests evolve and be comfortable adjusting your path as you learn more through your research and in-person and virtual visits.
 To be intentional and well-paced in your college search, simply remember to be open-minded and thoughtful and ask any and all questions that arise.

 If you found this article helpful, check out the other articles in the series and keep an eye out for new ones we will be posting.
 Also, remember, our admission counselors are always happy to answer questions for you!
 We'd love to connect with you at one of our in-person or virtual visit opportunities!
 Explore all options and pick the one that best meets your needs and schedule.